‘The Bold And The Beautiful’ Casting: Matthew Atkinson Debuts As Thomas Forrester & Returns With Douglas

 Wednesday, March 13

-Kellleth Cuthbert, better known as the Fiji Water girl, reprises her role as a Forrester Creations’ model called Raine.
+Kelleth Cuthbert, better known as the Fiji Water girl, reprises her role as a Forrester Creations model called Raine.
 The last time she appeared on our screens, she had expressed her sympathy for Hope and Liam’s loss.

 Thursday, March 14 – Taylor’s Shocking Advice